 some happenings

-And a MAJOR highlight in the Arink household is the new toaster Daddy wisely got us on some point's he had saved up.
+And a MAJOR highlight in the Arink household is the new toaster Daddy wisely got us on some points he had saved up.
 We had fire coming out of one toaster in the summer so I dug the next one out that I had in the crawl space from someone, and this one also had problems, the big problem of not popping up.
-We had lots of smoky incidents, but had learned not to walk away from the toaster, but now with new baby in the house and lack of sleep, the brain is not up to full function and had another very scary moment.
-(I think it would be safe to say that we are not the brightest lights on the street right now) but anyways, now we have a big shinny fully functioning toaster. (even the one we got from our wedding never worked properly) And the options, the many options this thing has...a reheat button, a bagel button, a cancel button, a defrost button, a screen showing how much time is left, WOW!! is all I can say.
+We had lots of smoky incidents, but had learned not to walk away from the toaster, but now with a new baby in the house and lack of sleep, the brain is not up to full function, and had another very scary moment.
+(I think it would be safe to say that we are not the brightest lights on the street right now) but anyway, now we have a big shiny fully functioning toaster. (even the one we got from our wedding never worked properly) And the options, the many options this thing has...a reheat button, a bagel button, a cancel button, a defrost button, a screen showing how much time is left, WOW!! is all I can say.
 I have waited ten years to have a fully functioning toaster, and it is great. (yup the little things in life, or maybe it is a big thing, not having my house burn down)

 what happened?